 Besides a husband or children wandering into a lady’s toilette—such as in Portrait of Madame Marsollier and her Daughter—other visitors might also make a morning call.
-One of the first paintings you see when you walk into the exhibition is The Four Times of Day: Morning, a painting of a woman at home having tea with her confessor, who is distracted by her state of undress.
+The Four Times of Day: Morning, a painting of a woman at home shows her having tea with her confessor, who is distracted by her state of undress.

 “He can barely hold his cup,” said Charissa Bremer-David, curator of sculpture and decorative arts at the Getty Museum and the exhibition’s co-curator, pointed out to me.
 “Ostensibly, this is an encounter between a woman and her religious advisor, but are they talking about soul-saving subject matter?
 Hard to know.”

 Even more flirtatious is Lady Fastening Her Garter or La Toilette (pictured at the top of this post), which shows a woman in a disheveled room surrounded by a jumble of accessories on the mantle and a cat playing with yarn at her feet.
 The disarray and her splayed legs suggest she was a coquette, a woman of loose morals.